 We are offering bibliographic orientation sessions to introduce you to the most important resources in Chinese language, Japanese language and Korean language respectively.
 These orientation sessions last about one hour.
 We look forward to seeing you there, and feel free to forward these messages to your friends and colleagues.

 Harvard-Yenching Library will expand the Rare Book Reading Room on the 3rd floor during the month of June, 2015.
 Because of this project, books in the first three rows of stacks on the 3rd floor (call numbers J 110 – J 1876.4), which cover Chinese classics, Philosophy, and Religion up to Japanese esoteric Buddhism (Mikkyo) in Yenching classification will be temporarily moved to the sub-basement (a floor under the basement).
 Some of these books will be moved to the Harvard Depository and the rest will be moved back to the 3rd floor by the end of the summer.
-Read more about Rare Book Reading Room Expansion
+The sub-basement stacks are open… Read more about Rare Book Reading Room Expansion